 The tool should help the colleagues to carry out the evaluation in a structured way.

-The conversations are usually not very structured and the test persons often deviate from the topic and start to talk.
+The conversations are usually not very linear and the people testing often deviate from the topic and start to ramble.

-Link insights to interviews
+Linking insights to interviews

 Easy onboarding experience